sharmosarkar/Big_Data/Custom Map Reduce Framework/readme.txt

 Make sure the following PATH variables are set before running:
 - JAVA_HOME
 - Also make sure that the aws configuration is done with required ssh setup done.
 Follow the script make ssh if the configuration is required
+- Enter all the required credentials in the userConfig.sh and run the script

 Directions to Execute: